elixir-ecto/ecto/guides/Getting Started.md

 returned that we want.
 Ecto will only return a result if we are explicit in our querying about which result we want.

+If there is no record which matches the query, `one` will return `nil`.

 ### Fetching all records

 To fetch all records from the schema, Ecto provides the `all` function: